JabRef/user-documentation/en/GVK.md

 # Fetching entries from GVK

 [GVK](https://gso.gbv.de), the GBV Union Catalogue, is a multimaterial bibliographic database of seven German federal states.
 It covers  41.5 million records of books, conference proceedings, periodicals, dissertations, microfilms and electronic resources.

 To fetch entries from GVK, choose **Search -&gt; Web search**, and the search interface will appear in the side pane.
 Select **GVK (Gemeinsamer Verbundkatalog)** in the dropdown menu.
-To start a search, enter the words of your query, and press **Enter** or the **Fetch** button.
+To start a search, enter the words of your query, and press <kdb>RETURN</kdb> or the **Fetch** button.

 The results are displayed in the [import inspection window](ImportInspectionDialog).
 In case an error occurs, it is shown in a popup.